spyx/spyx.github.io/_posts/2021-1-30-worker-htb.md

 ![](/images/worker-htb/14_user.png)

 Tried evil-winrm and I was in as user robisl.
 I start looking for some options and re-run winpeas maybe i missed something.
 Them i tried to log as robisl to devops.worker.htb and there was another repo.
 THis repo allow run pipeline for application.
-As I was able to run anytihing why not add rohisl as administrator.
+As I was able to run anything why not add rohisl as administrator.

 ![](/images/worker-htb/16_pipeline.png)

-It worked and after relunch my evil-winrm sesison i was administrator on box
+It worked and after relunch my evil-winrm session i was administrator on box

 ![](/images/worker-htb/17_admin.png)

-THank you reading
+Thank you reading